Rollin Arnold Fritch

-Rollin Arnold Fritch (b 1920, d 1945) was a United States Coast Guard seaman who died at his weapons station while shooting at a Japanese kamikaze, during World War II.
+Rollin Arnold Fritch (May 9, 1920 - January 8, 1945) was a United States Coast Guard seaman.
+He died at his weapons station while shooting at a Japanese kamikaze, during World War II.

 Rollin was the youngest of seven children, born to farmers, who grew up near Pawnee City, Nebraska.

-Fritch worked in a meat packing plant before he enlisted in the Coast Guard in 1942.
+He worked in a meat packing plant before he enlisted in the Coast Guard in 1942.

-In January 1945 he was part of a weapons crew assigned to the USS Callaway, a troop transport operated by the United States Navy.
+In January 1945, he was part of a weapons crew assigned to the USS Callaway, a troop transport operated by the United States Navy.

 Fritch was seen firing at the kamikaze until it struck his ship, killing him and 28 crew-mates, off Luzon, on January 8, 1945.

-In 1945 Fritch was awarded a posthumous Silver Star.
+In 1945, Fritch was awarded a posthumous Silver Star.
 According to the Coast Guard: